 Find Assisted Living in Your Area

-This guide explains how moving to a senior living community may benefit older adults with obesity.
-It includes tips for advocating on behalf of seniors with this medical condition, a list of senior communities that offer helpful programs for residents with obesity, and several resources to help seniors and their caregivers learn more about nutrition and physical fitness.
+This guide explains how moving to a senior living community may offer several benefits to older adults with obesity.
+In addition, it includes tips for advocating on behalf of seniors with this medical condition.
+A list of senior communities that offer helpful programs for seniors with obesity and various resources with information about nutrition and physical fitness are also provided.

 Benefits of Senior Living for People With Obesity

 Seniors who don’t drive and have a hard time getting transportation to local stores may rely on frozen dinners and other convenience foods, making it difficult to control their caloric intake.
-Arthritis, muscle weakness and other health conditions may also make it difficult to shop for ingredients and prepare nutritious meals, increasing the risk of obesity and other health problems.
+Arthritis, muscle weakness and other health conditions may also make it difficult to shop for ingredients and prepare nutritious meals, contributing to obesity and other health problems.

-Senior living offers a solution to many of these problems.
-These are just a few of the weight-related benefits of moving to a senior living community:
+Fortunately, senior living may provide a solution to these problems.
+Below are just a few of the weight-related benefits of moving to a senior living community: